RGBGenie/Hubitat_RGBGenie/Drivers/README.md

 # LED Controllers

-All LED controllers work through the LED-Controller.groovy driver <br>
+All Z-Wave LED controllers work through the Zwave-LED-Controller.groovy driver <br>
 The LED controller driver allows you to change the type of device so you are not limited by the original model purchase.
 You can swap between CCT, Single Color, and RGBW models, and it will change the device's functionality at a firmware level.<br><br>
 RGBW Models:<br>
 You can optionally enable / disable the WarmWhite component so if you are using RGB only LED strips you won't get signals sent to the WarmWhite output mistakenly. <br>